-Tickets are always free for public and charter schools and affordable for others ($8 per student for live performances, $5 per student for film screenings, free for chaperones).
+Free for Public Schools: Tickets are always free for public and charter schools and affordable for others ($5 per student for films, $8 per student for performances, free for chaperones).

-YAP events take place on weekday mornings, to suit the school schedule.
+Daytime Performances: Events take place in FIAF’s 360-seat theater on weekday mornings, to suit school schedules.

-Committed to creating impactful, rich, and long-lasting experiences for students, FIAF helps educators prepare their classes through study guides, which include detailed content about the program as well as suggestions for pre- and post-event activities.
+Study Guides: Committed to creating impactful and long-lasting experiences for students, FIAF helps educators prepare their classes through study guides, which include detailed content about the event and suggestions for pre-/post-event activities.